prickle/ESP32-Unified-Radio/README.md

 The "env:panasonic" environment targets the WT32-SC01, the plain ESP32 version using an external DAC.

 The other environments use custom built hardware, profiles can be found near the top of defs.h

+Installation:

+Install Visual Studio Code and install the PlatformIO extension from within Visual Studio.
+Download the ESP32 Unified Radio source code from here and open it from PlatformIO.
+It will configure itself and download any required libraries.
+Select an environment to suit your hardware, prepare your API keys and you are ready to compile and upload to the board.

 API Keys: